bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Demarcates a significant morphological landmark in the embryo-->

 <!--Cephalic furrow formation is stereotypic and controlled genetically-->
 Cephalic furrow formation is controlled genetically.
-This position is specified by the zygotic expression of *buttonhead* (*btd*) and *even skipped* (*eve*) stripe 1 [@Vincent1997-fa], with 1% accuracy along the body length [@Liu2013-lc].
+Its position is specified by the zygotic expression of *buttonhead* (*btd*) and *even skipped* (*eve*) stripe 1 [@Vincent1997-fa], with 1% accuracy along the body length [@Liu2013-lc].
 The specified initiator cells then undergo a coordinated series